Sevnhutsjr/Sevnhutsjr/README.md

 🔍 Research Assistant at the LSE Data Science Institute

-🤖 Fascinated by Data Science, Machine Learning and Data-driven decision making
+🤖 Passionate about Data Science, Machine Learning and Data-driven decision making

 🖥️ Proficient in Python, R, and SQL